jeelabs/esp-link/README.md

 In order to connect through the esp-link to a microcontroller use port 23.
 For example, on linux you can use `nc esp-hostname 23` or `telnet esp-hostname 23`.

+The connections on port 23 and 2323 have a 5 minute inactivity timeout.
+This is standard with Espressif's SDK and esp-link does not change it.
+The reason is that due to memory limitations only a few connections can be open (4 per port) and it's easy for connections to get "lost" staying open forever, for example, due to wifi disconnects.
+That could easily make it impossible to connect to esp-link due to connection exhaustion.
+Something smarter is most likely possible...

 Note that multiple connections to port 23 and 2323 can be made simultaneously.
 Esp-link will intermix characters received on all these connections onto the serial TX and it will broadcast incoming characters from the serial RX to all connections.
 Use with caution!